polkadot-fellows/RFCs/text/0045-nft-deposits-asset-hub.md

 ## Unresolved Questions

-There remain unresolved questions regarding the implementation of a function-based pricing model for deposits and the feasibility of linking deposits to a USD(x) value.
-These aspects require further exploration and discussion to ascertain their viability and potential impact on the ecosystem.
-See below.

-## Future Directions and Related Material

-## Discussion of Other Proposals
+If this RFC is accepted, there should not be any unresolved questions regarding how to adapt the implementation of deposits for NFT collections.

+## Addendum

-Several innovative proposals have been considered to enhance the network's adaptability and manage deposit requirements more effectively:
+Several innovative proposals have been considered to enhance the network's adaptability and manage deposit requirements more effectively.
+The RFC recommends a mixture of the function-based model and the stablecoin model, but some tradeoffs of each are maintained here for those interested.

 ### Enhanced Weak Governance Origin Model